cse110-sp24-group29/cse110-sp24-group29/specs/adrs/051424-Excluding-3rd-party-login.md

 ## Decision Outcome

-Chosen options: "Do not include any other accounts to login", because we did not want to have more dependencies on our project and it would make the login process simpler to set up.
+Chosen option: "Do not include any other accounts to login", because we did not want to have more dependencies on our project and it would make the login process simpler to set up.